 We see a world – from individuals through to families, peoples, nations, and entire cultures – transformed through the regenerating power of the Gospel of Christ, yielding to God’s government of righteousness, peace, and joy, returning human and creational flourishing to the earth.

-- To proclaim the Gospel of Jesus Christ and his government through teaching and writing, utilising the worldwide web, electronic media, tutorials, think-tanks, and conferences.
+- To proclaim the Gospel of God and his government through teaching and writing, utilising the worldwide web, electronic media, schools, tutorials, think-tanks, and conferences.

 - To explicate from the Scriptures the Gospel of God’s government for all spheres of life: law, education, economics, church, civil government, arts, media, entrepreneurship, family etc.

-- To prophesy God’s majesty and purposes into church and culture.
+- To prophesy God’s majesty and purpose into church and culture.

 - The knowledge of God » through Revelation · Jesus the Truth · Informational